 NEW MEMBER INDUCTION.

 Reuben Mayes is sponsored by Jill Leonard.
 His mentor will be Marcia Henkle.
-He serves as Seattle Children’s Hospital Regional Partnerships and Philanthropy Officer.
+He serves as Seattle Children’s Hospital Regional Partnerships and Philanthropy Officer

 Rueben enjoyed a successful collegiate football career at Washington State University.
 And he was a running back in the National Football League (NFL) from 1986 to 1993.